Georgia O'Keeffe: Personal life

-Marriage

-In June 1918, O'Keeffe accepted Stieglitz's invitation to move to New York from Texas after he promised he would provide her with a quiet studio where she could paint.
+In June 1918, O'Keeffe accepted Stieglitz's invitation to move to New York from Texas after he promised to provide her a quiet studio where she could paint.
 Within a month he took the first of many nude photographs of her at his family's apartment while his wife was away.
-His wife returned home once while their session was still in progress.
-She had suspected for a while that something was going on between the two, and told him to stop seeing O'Keeffe or get out.
-Stieglitz left home immediately and found a place in the city where he and O'Keeffe could live together.
-They slept separately for more than two weeks.
-By the end of the month they were in the same bed together, and by mid-August when they visited Oaklawn, the Stieglitz family summer estate in Lake George in upstate New York, "they were like two teenagers in love.
-Several times a day they would run up the stairs to their bedroom, so eager to make love that they would start taking their clothes off as they ran."
+His wife returned home while their session was still in progress and gave him an ultimatum.
+Stieglitz left immediately and moved into an apartment in the city with O'Keeffe.
+In mid-August when they visited Oaklawn, the Stieglitz family summer estate in Lake George in upstate New York, they behaved like two teenagers in love.
+Also around this time, O'Keeffe became sick during the 1918 flu pandemic.

 In February 1921, Stieglitz's photographs of O'Keeffe were included in a retrospective exhibition at the Anderson Galleries.
 Stieglitz started photographing O'Keeffe when she visited him in New York City to see her 1917 exhibition, and continued taking photographs, many of which were in the nude.
 It created a public sensation.
 When he retired from photography in 1937, he had made more than 350 portraits and more than 200 nude photos of her.
 In 1978, she wrote about how distant from them she had become, "When I look over the photographs Stieglitz took of me—some of them more than sixty years ago—I wonder who that person is.
 It is as if in my one life I have lived many lives."

 Owing to the legal delays caused by Stieglitz's first wife and her family, it would take six years before he obtained a divorce.
-In 1924, O'Keeffe and Stieglitz got married.
+O'Keeffe and Stieglitz were married on December 11, 1924.
 For the rest of their lives together, their relationship was, "a collusion....a system of deals and trade-offs, tacitly agreed to and carried out, for the most part, without the exchange of a word.
 Preferring avoidance to confrontation on most issues, O'Keeffe was the principal agent of collusion in their union," according to biographer Benita Eisler.
 They lived primarily in New York City, but spent their summers at his father's family estate, Oaklawn, in Lake George in upstate New York.